How Do You Fertilize Potted Lemon Tree?

 How Often Should Lemon Trees Be Watered?

 Your citrus plant needs watering twice per week.
-It would help if you kept this schedule until the new growth starts.
-After that, the plant likes to dry out between every watering.
+It would help if you kept this schedule until the new growth started.
+After that, the plant likes to dry out between waterings.
 So, you should deep-water your plant once every ten days.

 Hopefully, you will find this article helpful.
 If you need any further information, please feel free to ask.
 Thank you for reading!